-IRGASON operation requires the following six maintenance tasks, detailed in the sections below:
+IRGASON operation requires six maintenance tasks:

-- 1. routine maintenance
+- routine maintenance

-- 2. wick maintenance
+- wick maintenance

-- 3. gas analyzer window cleaning
+- analyzer window cleaning

-- 4. zero and span
+- zero and span

-- 5. replacing desiccant and scrubber bottles
+- replacing the analyzer desiccant / scrubber bottles

-- 6. factory recalibration
+- factory recalibration

-9.1 Routine maintenance
+9.1 Routine Maintenance

-To best maintain the IRGASON, periodically do the following:
+Periodically do the following:

 - Check the humidity indicator card in the EC100 enclosure.
 If the highest dot has turned pink, replace or recharge the desiccant bags.
 Replacement desiccant may be purchased from Campbell Scientific or obtained elsewhere.
-See the manual ENC10/12, ENC12/14, ENC14/16, ENC16/18, available at www.campbellsci.com , for more details on recharging desiccant bags. - Make sure the LED status lights on the EC100 panel are green.
+See the manual ENC10/12, ENC12/14, ENC14/16, ENC16/18, available at www.campbellsci.eu, for more details on recharging desiccant bags. - Make sure the LED Status Lights on the EC100 panel are green.
 If not, verify that all connections are secure and that the instruments are powered.
-Also check the individual diagnostic bits for the specific fault (see Table 10-2 (p.
-50) and Table 10-3 (p.
-50)).
+Also check the individual diagnostic bits for the specific fault.
+See TABLE 10-2, Bits in the Sonic Diagnostic Flag and TABLE 10-3, Bits in the Gas Diagnostic Flag.

-9.2 Wick maintenance
+9.2 Wick Maintenance

-9.2.1 Sonic wicks
+9.2.1 Sonic Wicks

-Ultrasonic anemometers are unable to measure wind when water droplets completely obscure the face of the transducers.
-Campbell Scientific algorithm Version 5 along with sonic wicks (shown in FIGURE 9-1 (p.
-35)) improve transducer performance in rainy conditions.
-Under certain conditions, the wicking properties of the sonic wicks may not be adequate.
-In these circumstances, a sonic anemometer may report diagnostic error conditions or erroneous data until the water droplets evaporate or are manually removed.
-Droplets can be removed by dabbing a cotton swab or tissue on the face of the transducer.

-If site conditions are such that the wicks are unnecessary, gently remove the wicks from the transducers, taking care not to damage or peel the matching layer (rubber tips) from the brass housing of the transducers.
-Remove the wicks during the winter, as the wicks will accumulate snow or freezing rain to the point where the transducer face will be obscured.
+The IRGASON cannot measure wind when water droplets completely obscure the face of the sonic transducers.
+If the site experiences frequent rainfall, using wicks on the sonic transducers may be desirable.
+The wicks help remove water.
+Under some conditions, however, droplets may build up and remain on the transducer faces.
+Once the water droplets evaporate or are removed, the IRGASON will again measure wind.
+Remove the water droplets by dabbing a cotton swab or tissue on the faces of the transducers.
+The user must use discretion to determine if wicks are necessary.
+If wicks are not used, gently remove the wicks from the sonic transducers, taking care not to damage or peal the matching layer (rubber tips) from the brass housing of the transducers.

-The Spare Sonic Wicks Kit consists of three top wicks, three bottom wicks, and an installation tool (see FIGURE 9-2 (p.
-35)).
+Remove the wicks during the winter.
+The wicks will accumulate snow or freezing rain, resulting in blockage of the sonic signals.
+The CSAT3 Sonic Wick Spares Kit consists of three top wicks, three bottom wicks, adhesive, and an installation tool (see FIGURE 9-2).
 The installation tool is used by placing a wick over the angled end of the tool, placing the straight end of the tool gently against the transducer face, and sliding the wick down the tool onto the transducer.

-Lightly dab the face of the transducer to remove water droplets.
-Applying excessive force on the face of the transducer may damage the matching layer.
-Do not attempt to remove ice or frost without melting it first by gently warming the anemometer.

-If the wicks are to be permanently installed at the site, ensure that the wicks are located in the proper position.
-FIGURE 9-1 (p.
-35) shows the proper orientation of the transducer wicks.
-The top wick must be flush with the transducer face, with the wick tail located at the lowest point of the transducer (FIGURE 9-1 (p.
-35), left).
-The end of the bottom transducer wick must extend above the transducer face by between one-half and one mesh lines (FIGURE 9-1 (p.
-35), right).
-The wicks will stay in place; it is not necessary to use an adhesive.
+When installing wicks, be sure they are located in the proper position.
+The top wick must be flush with the transducer face, with the wick tail located at the lowest point of the transducer (see FIGURE 9-1).
+The end of the bottom transducer wick must extend above the transducer face by one-half to one mesh line (see FIGURE 9-1).
+Secure the wicks to the transducer with a drop of adhesive which is provided in the CSAT3 Sonic Wick Spares Kit.
+Take care that the adhesive is not deposited on the transducer face.

-Replacement top wicks and bottom wicks can be purchased from Campbell Scientific.
-A complete set of wicks for one sonic anemometer consists of three top wicks and three bottom wicks.